TRE ATTI IN CUCINA

 Limited edition of 70 copies typeset by hand in movable types, letter by letter, and letterpress-printed.

-Three recipes by cook Cesare Giaccone from Langhe (Piedmont), light and springy, invite to react to the current lockdown situation, thinking about the pleasures of conviviality and good food.
+Three recipes by cook Cesare Giaccone from Langhe (Piedmont), light and springy, invite to react to the current lockdown situation (Spring 2020), thinking about the pleasures of conviviality and good food.

 (*) no additional charge will be applied

 Limited edition of 70 numbered copies printed on pure-cotton Magnani paper, made in Tuscany.

 Three recipes "Asparagus and favette strawberries", "Hot sea in Langhe" and "Potatoes with grappa”, with a premise by Orlando Perera, journalist and gourmet, who offers us a cunning, ironic portrait of chef Cesare Giaccone and his life spent in Langhe.

 A booklet in 8vo format (cm 25x15) of 16 pages typeset by hand in Ruano type, designed by Raffello Bertieri and Alessandro Butti for Nebiolo Foundry, 1926.
 This typeface is derived from by the calligraphy of Ferdinando Ruano, who worked for the Pope in Rome in the 1600s.

 This type is particularly suitable to describe a cuisine that blends Baroque magnificence with lightness and modernity.